 So that’s me caught up I think.
 I’m now preparing myself for an emotional week as my youngest goes through the traditions of the last week of primary school!

-I don’t mean family or good health etc which is important to nearly all of us.
-I mean the selfish stuff, you know,more money, a size 8 model figure, ‘good hair’ days everyday and the like.
+I don’t mean family or good health etc which is important to all of us.
+I mean the selfish stuff, you know, more money, a size 8 model figure, ‘good hair’ days everyday and the like.

-So the things that would make a huge difference to me would be things that I would class as luxuries- yet feel like necessities to help our situation.
+Therefore, the things that would make a huge difference to me would be things that I would class as luxuries.
+Yet I feel they are like necessities to help our situation.
+Therefore, as a priority are they necessities or luxuries?

-2. Massage– yes we all love to go for a girly spa day etc, but this is seen as a treat RIGHT?
 Well for me alternative therapies can ease the amount of muscular pain I can be in.
-A massage once a week would be great to ease my neck and lower leg pain- and to go on a regular basis could help me be a little more physical myself without so much muscle pain.
+A massage once a week would be great to ease my neck and lower leg pain.
+To go on a regular basis could help me be a little more physical myself without so much muscle pain.

 I could think of a few more but you would really think I was a selfish cow.